libishm/moveit1_ur/README.md

-# TODO

-- [] update all docker run scripts and examples with nice flag

-# Docker container for Moveit 1 and Universal Robots
+# Docker Moveit 1 and Universal Robots

-For IAAC MRAC II Advanced Technology seminar
+This container will access to the users home directory and logged in as the user with their password and x sever access.

+Contents:

+- Moveit 1

+  - IK
+    - KDL
+    - TRAC-IK

+  - Planning pipelines
+    - OMPL
+    - CHOMP
+    - STOMP
+    - Pilz Industrial Motion Planner

+- Universal Robot description and driver

   Note: Only the ur10e_moveit_config has been updated, in case you want this repo with a different ur robot you will need to update the corresponding moveit_config.
   To update ur(x)_moveit_config

   - Use the setup assistant to regenerate pkg
   - Set acceleration_limits to true and set max_acc in config/joint_limits.yaml
+  - Add STOMP pipeline to move_group.launch

 ## Docker